dfalster/dataMashR/README.md

 Daniel Falster, Remko Duursma, Rich FitzJohn, Diego Barneche

-Code for merging data from different studies in a transparent way
+An R package for merging data from different studies in a transparent and reproducible fashion